X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter17/code_search_en.md

 because it’s then easy to find all usages.

 5 Sadowski, Caitlin, Kathryn T. Stolee, and Sebastian Elbaum.
-“How Developers Search for Code: A Case Study” In Proceedings of the 2015 10th Joint Meeting on Foundations of Soware Engineering (ESEC/FSE 2015). https://doi.org/10.1145/2786805.2786855.
+“How Developers Search for Code: A Case Study” In Proceedings of the 2015 10th Joint Meeting on Foundations of Software Engineering (ESEC/FSE 2015). https://doi.org/10.1145/2786805.2786855.

 ---